 In the PCI or proteinase K method we have to centrifuge sample many times and have to collect aqueous phase or pellets depending upon the step of extraction.
 Sometimes we have to collect aqueous phase or sometimes we have to collect pellets.

 The silica-based DNA extraction method works on the unique chemistry of interaction between silica and DNA.
 A positively charged silica particles bind with the negatively charged DNA and hold it during centrifugation.

 The method was first described by McCormick in 1989.
 However, the idea was developed in 1979, when silica was used in DNA purification by Vogelstein.
 The image represents the general process of Spin column method for DNA extraction.

-The lysis buffer breaks the cell membrane and nuclear envelope.
+The lysis buffer breaks the cell membrane and the nuclear envelope.
 The proteinase K digests all the protein.

-In the very first step, the sample is incubated with cell lysis buffer or called as DNA extraction buffer.
+In the very first step, the sample is incubated with a cell lysis buffer or called a DNA extraction buffer.

 Along with it, a small amount of proteinase k is added to the sample.
 All the other impurities are removed by centrifugation.
 Here the DNA remains bounded with silica and other impurities passes through the silica column.

-Now the DNA can be washed twice for improving the purity of DNA.
+Now the DNA can be washed twice for improving the purity in it.
 The aqueous phase contains the impurities are discarded by discarding the collection tube.